 CONCURRENT HIGH SCHOOL STUDENTS Students who are enrolled in a high school in Johnson County, or who are home-schooled in Johnson County, may enroll concurrently at Ozarks.
-To do so, they must submit a letter of recommendation from their high school principal, or parents; standardized test scores of 24 or higher on the ACT, or 1090 on the SAT; and a high school transcript indicating a grade point average of at least 3.50.
+High School juniors admitted to this program may take one course per semester while High School seniors may take up to two courses per semester.
+To apply, they must submit a letter of recommendation from their high school principal, or parents (if home schooled); standardized test scores of 20 or higher on the ACT, at least 940 on the SAT; and a high school transcript indicating a grade point average of at least 3.50.
+To be eligible to enroll in Composition I or College Algebra, the student must have achieved an ACT sub-score of 20 or higher in English or mathematics, respectively.
 Students may submit for individual evaluation evidence of other performance criteria if recommended by the high school principal.